trickjurgen/recipe-exercise/README.md

 ## Code

 Used a bottom-up approach.
+- data layer
 	- first define the data classes
 	- define test data
 	- create db interfaces
 	- validate db functionality with integration test
+- service layer
 	- mappers between storage and communication entities
 	- unit test mappers
 	- create service layer
 	- unit test service layer with mocks and testdata
 	- update documentation

-currently about here
+*currently implementation is about here*

+- Interface layer
 	- create API (controller/rest/endpoint) layer
 	- test controller(s)
 	- create actuators
 	- integration test?
 	- OpenAPI documentation
 	- update documentation
+- external access
 	- UI or postman scripts or .. ?

-nice to haves / experiments?
+## Nice to haves / experiments?

-- use external service for data?
+- use an external service for data?
 - wiremock test for external svc?
-- SOAP controller (same as json api, but give xml)
+- add a SOAP controller (same as json api, but gives xml)
-- testcontainers
+- use testcontainers in integrationtest

+## TODO's

+- instructions for running db (docker compose)
+- instructions for running app (command line; or also in a docker?)
+- instructions for generating api doc
+	- with maven command in target
+	- from running app